JameaKidrick/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.
 `.map` returns a new array while `.forEach` manipulates the original array
-2. What is the difference between a function and a method? a method is a function inside of an object
+2. What is the difference between a function and a method? a function is something that is passed data (parameters) to carry out a job while a method is a function inside of an object and can be used with classes
 3. What is closure?
 it explains global vs function scope and how a global variable is available inside the scope, but a variable created within the function is not available outside the function
 4. Describe the four rules of the 'this' keyword.